udayTX/us-analytics/README.md

+# Get Started with data visualization 101

-# A robust data visualization solution to monitor high-transactional I.T. systems running on kuberenetes cluster (microservices based deployment).
-Import the code and get started!!
+**A robust data visualization solution to monitor high-transactional I.T. systems running on kuberenetes cluster (microservices based deployment).
+Import the code and get started!!**

 <img width="897" alt="01" src="https://user-images.githubusercontent.com/93224640/152591974-abd570a8-2b4e-453a-9d02-52788f5c9150.PNG">

-(A sample panel included in the attached json template)
+(A sample panel included in the attached json template - it has the necessary PromQL queries, scripted accordingly to pull accurate prometheus metrics from the databse, and use operators and functions to display the visualizations attached in the repository.
+More on that : https://prometheus.io/docs/prometheus/latest/querying/basics/)

 Instructions to setup grafana and import dashboards.

 # Prerequisites & steps:

 1. A target system with kubernetes pods up and running (to be monitored)

 2. Grafana, Prometheus installed and pods up and running in the monitoring cluster